The Process of Selling a House with an Existing HELOC

 When selling a house with a HELOC in Virginia, follow these steps:

-1. Review Your HELOC Agreement: Understand your home equity line of credit terms, including any prepayment penalties or clauses.
+- Understand Your HELOC Terms: Make sure you understand your home equity line of credit terms, including prepayment penalties and prepayment penalty clauses.

-2. Obtain a Lender Payoff Statement: Request this statement early to know the amount needed to pay off your HELOC.
+- Get a Lender Payoff Statement: Because of how early you need to request this statement, this is the amount you will need to pay off your HELOC.

 What paperwork is involved in settling a HELOC during a sale?